Board of Directors

 - Fundraising, Marketing & Special Events Committee:Â The Fundraising, Marketing, and Special Events Committee is comprised of board members and WFC members, as well as representatives of organizations with whom we partner to provide opportunities.
 The Committee assists in identifying and soliciting funds from external sources of support while working with the Executive Director.

-- WSDA Food Assistance Advisory Committee: WSDA Food Assistance Advisory Committee is comprised of board members and WFC members, as well as Food Assistance (FA) providers including Tribal representatives and other interested community members.
+- WFC Food Assistance Advisory Committee: The WFC Food Assistance Advisory Committee is comprised of WFC members, as well as Food Assistance (FA) providers, including Tribal representatives and other interested community members.
 The Committee will also include representation from WSDA’s Food Assistance Programs.
 The purpose of the Food Assistance Advisory Committee is to provide broad stakeholder input and formal recommendations to the Washington Food Coalition Board and the Washington State Department of Agriculture’s (WSDA) Food Assistance Programs.